Commentary: Guidance for Outsourcing Professionals

 Por que seguimos tratando de administrar nuestro entrenamiento y evaluaciones de cumplimiento con políticas y procedimientos en papel?

 Latin American telcos may be on the right path to becoming fully digital, but that path is still a long and challenging one.
-During the last few years, a large number of telcos have… Read More »
+During the last few years, a large number of telcos have established dedicated digital business units to tap… Read More »

 Rachel Bohn outlines some strategies that Latin America nations should implement to boost the region’s potential as a world-leading startup ecosystem.